U.S. Foreclosure Activity Declines in 2024

 For full report, please click the source link above.

-FEMA Fire Management Assistance Declaration – Arizona Simmons Fire
+FEMA Fire Management Assistance Declaration – California Palisades Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Arizona to supplement state, tribal and local recovery efforts in areas affected by the Simmons Fire on May 28, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Palisades Fire on January 7, 2025.
 The following counties have been approved for assistance:

 Public Assistance: